-Her research interest areas are business ethics, especially virtue ethics, SMEs and institutional logics in an international context.
+Her research interest areas are business ethics, especially virtue ethics, cross-cultural and interdisciplinary studies and institutional theory especially institutional logics.
 She is a regular speaker and panel member at international conferences related to Eastern and Western Virtue Ethics.

 I'm interested in Institutional logics, Business ethics especially in virtue ethics, Strategic orientation of SMEs, Cross-Cultural studies.

 |Peer Reviewed Journal|